-If doctors suspect advanced cancer based on symptoms, a biopsy is done first.
-Otherwise the evaluation is the same as evaluation of a breast lump.
+If doctors suspect advanced cancer based on results of a physical examination, a biopsy is done first.
+Otherwise, the evaluation is the same as evaluation of a breast lump.

 Ultrasonography is sometimes used to help distinguish between a fluid-filled sac (cyst) and a solid lump.
 This distinction is important because cysts are usually not cancerous.
 Cysts may be monitored (with no treatment) or drained (aspirated) with a small needle and syringe.
 The fluid from the cyst is examined to check for cancer cells only if any of the following occurs: